191A-Team-GameTime/docs/Sprints/sprint-3-report.md

 ## Notes:

 M2Catalyst has decided to slow down the design and implementation process of the application.
-They want us to focus on designing the application on paper through flow charts and diagrams to build the databse first.
+They want us to focus on designing the application on paper through flow charts and diagrams to build the database first.